MattNolanLab/SPAD_in_vivo/README.md

 This is the 3D model for cover that is compatible with a c-mount adaptor, so that the board could be mounted on a microscope. the ".stl" can be directly used for 3D printing.

 ## SPCIMAGER_AA_USB3
--This is the software to run a MATLAB based GUI to control the Opal Kelly FPGA for SPAD imaging and saving data.
+-This is the original software to run a MATLAB based GUI to control the Opal Kelly FPGA for SPAD imaging and saving data.
 Please find the "SPCIMAGER_AA_USB3_UserGuide.md" document in this folder for details.

 https://github.com/MattNolanLab/SPAD_in_vivo/blob/main/SPCIMAGER_AA_USB3_UserGuide.md